anshul-porwal/pipeline-2/README.md

 ```

 ### To add a new bucket along with a metric -
-If a user wants to add a new bucket and monitor just a single metric over it i.e. NumberOfObjects, add below snippet in the S3 configuration -
+If a user wants to add a new bucket and monitor just a single metric over it i.e. **NumberOfObjects**, add below snippet in the S3 configuration -

 ```
 {